 Helping People Understand The Divorce Process In California

-If you are facing a divorce in California, you do not need to face the legal process alone.
+If you are facing a divorce, you do not need to face the legal process alone.
 At the Auburn Law Office of Chandra E. Miller, I believe in empowering each of my clients by giving them knowledge about the divorce process.
-Review the following information, and contact me to learn how I can help you.
+Review the following information, then contact me to learn how I can help you.

 Three Phases Of The Divorce Process